anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 ### 1. Create your neural network with trainable parameters
 The definition of neural networks can be very broad, but for learning purposes let's imagine it as a function that takes a number input of any size, and multiplies it with some `parameters`.
-These parameters are created randomly.
+These parameters are just randomly initialized numbers.
-The key part here is that after this step, you process the results with some kind of a non-linear function, and re-iterate these steps many times with different parameters, of course.
+The key part here is that after this step, you process the results with some kind of a non-linear function, and re-iterate these steps many times with different parameters.

 It can be a little bit hard to understand this concept, but it is actually ***very*** simple.
 You'll see how simple it is when you see the code for it.
 However, you should note that the number of parameters depends on the data you will feed.
-For our simple case, consider we are trying to learn the AND gate.
-If you don't know, you can think of the AND gate is a function that takes two values, 0 or 1, and returns 0 if any of the inputs is 0, and 1 otherwise.
+Consider we are trying to learn the AND gate.
+If you don't know what it is, you can think of it as a function that takes two values, 0 or 1 and returns 0 if any of the inputs is 0, and 1 otherwise.
 It looks like this:

 | p | q | p&q |